Electronic music: Electronica

 On the other hand, a broad group of electronic-based music styles intended for listening rather than strictly for dancing became known under the "electronica" umbrella which was also a music scene in the early 1990s in the United Kingdom.
-According to a 1997 Billboard article, "the union of the club community and independent labels" provided the experimental and trend-setting environment in which electronica acts developed and eventually reached the mainstream, citing American labels such as Astralwerks (The Chemical Brothers, Fatboy Slim, The Future Sound of London, Fluke), Moonshine (DJ Keoki), Sims, and City of Angels (The Crystal Method) for popularizing the latest version of electronic music.
+According to a 1997 Billboard article, "the union of the club community and independent labels" provided the experimental and trend-setting environment in which electronica acts developed and eventually reached the mainstream, citing American labels such as Astralwerks (the Chemical Brothers, Fatboy Slim, the Future Sound of London, Fluke), Moonshine (DJ Keoki), and City of Angels (the Crystal Method) for popularizing the latest version of electronic music.

+Indie electronic

+The category "indie electronic" (or "indietronica") has been used to refer to a wave of groups with roots in independent rock who embraced electronic elements (such as synthesizers, samplers, drum machines, and computer programs) and influences such as early electronic composition, krautrock, synth-pop, and dance music.
+Recordings are commonly made on laptops using digital audio workstations.

+The first wave of indie electronic artists began in the 1990s with acts such as Stereolab (who used vintage gear) and Disco Inferno (who embraced modern sampling technology), and the genre expanded in the 2000s as home recording and software synthesizers came into common use.
+Other acts included Broadcast, Lali Puna, Múm, the Postal Service, Skeletons, and School of Seven Bells.
+Independent labels associated with the style include Warp, Morr Music, Sub Pop, and Ghostly International.

 2000s and 2010s

 As computer technology has become more accessible and music software has advanced, interacting with music production technology is now possible using means that bear no relationship to traditional musical performance practices: for instance, laptop performance (laptronica), live coding and Algorave.
 In general, the term Live PA refers to any live performance of electronic music, whether with laptops, synthesizers, or other devices.

 Beginning around the year 2000, some software-based virtual studio environments emerged, with products such as Propellerhead's Reason and Ableton Live finding popular appeal.
 Such tools provide viable and cost-effective alternatives to typical hardware-based production studios, and thanks to advances in microprocessor technology, it is now possible to create high-quality music using little more than a single laptop computer.
 Such advances have democratized music creation, leading to a massive increase in the amount of home-produced electronic music available to the general public via the internet.
 Software-based instruments and effect units (so-called "plugins") can be incorporated in a computer-based studio using the VST platform.
 Some of these instruments are more or less exact replicas of existing hardware (such as the Roland D-50, ARP Odyssey, Yamaha DX7, or Korg M1).
-In many cases, these software-based instruments are sonically indistinguishable from their physical counterpart.